Outreach and Communication

 Almost all LBS programs name word of mouth as the most successful way to reach learners.
 By this, we mean that new learners are often told about the program by a friend or family member.

 Learners can spread the word and refer new learners to your program.
 Adult students are a wonderful inspiration to potential learners.
-Don’t forget exiting learners as a method of outreach.
+Don’t forget exiting learners as a potential method of outreach.
 The sole determinant of Customer Satisfaction, in the Customer Service dimension of the Service Quality Standard, is the response to one question:

 “On a 1-5 scale, how likely are you to recommend the LBS Program to someone looking for similar services?”

 Just by asking this question, which we are required to do anyway, we put the “recommend someone” thought into learners’ heads.